Rainbow is a free online game. A game with a lot of features and amazing gameplay.

-If you enjoy Rainbow, try Klondike Solitaire, a classic solitaire card game.
+If you enjoy Rainbow, try Classic Solitaire, a classic solitaire card game.

-4 foundation piles (top right) - construct in suit from the rank of the first card given to the first pile, wrapping from King to Ace as needed, until each pile has 13 cards.
+4 foundation piles: Construct in suit from the rank of the first card given to the first pile, wrapping from King to Ace as needed, until each pile has 13 cards.

-4 tableau piles (below foundations) - build down in any suit.
+4 tableau piles: Build down in any suit.
 If groupings of cards are in sequence, move them down regardless of suit.
 Spaces are filled from the reserve or by any card if the reserve is empty.
-At the start of the game, each pile is dealt one card face up.
+At the start of the game, each pile is dealt one card face-up.

 There are four foundation piles.